peytonramsey/peytonramsey/README.md

 - 🌱 I’m currently learning Global Supply Chain Management, Database Management (SQL), Python, Tableau, and PowerBI.
 - 💞️ I’m looking to collaborate on any projects to boost my resume.
 - 📫 You can reach me by messaging me directly or through my email.
-- ⚡ Fun fact: I have a one eyed cat!

 <!---
 peytonramsey/peytonramsey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.